Free People Shopping Feature

 Feature: "Shop the Look" functionality with comprehensive outfit breakdown.

-Limitations: Requires navigation away from the original product context, creating potential friction in the discovery process.
+Limitations: Creates friction by navigation away from the original product

 Houzz

-Strengths: Allows contextual discovery by enabling users to interact with any visible object in a styled environment.
+Strengths: Allows users to interact with any visible object in a styled picture

 Limitations: Lacks visual affordances indicating interactive elements, potentially creating usability confusion.